electricimp/Pixie/README.md

 # Pixie

-This class allows the imp to drive WS2812 and WS2812B LEDs.
-The WS2812 is an all-in-one RGB LED with integrated shift register and constant-current driver.
+This class allows the imp to drive [Pixie](https://www.adafruit.com/products/2741) 3W chainable smart LED pixels.
+The Pixie is an all-in-one RGB LED with integrated shift register and constant-current driver.
 The parts are daisy-chained, and a proprietary one-wire protocol is used to send data to the chain of LEDs.
 Each pixel is individually addressable and this allows the part to be used for a wide range of effects animations.

 **Library still under test, please copy and paste the `Pixie.class.nut` file at the top of your device code **